crepeos/crepeos/README.md

 # CrepeOS

 ## About
 CrepeOS is an Operating System based on MikeOS.
-It is a interesting OS and comes with some default apps.
+It is an interesting OS and comes with some default apps.
-It comes with a BASIC Interpriter and a BASIC Library.
+It comes with a BASIC Interpreter and a BASIC Library.
 It also comes with games.
 The games are Cosmic Flight, 2048 and Snake in the future.
-It has a nano-like editor called Yotta and runs really nicley and it better than the default one.
+It has a nano-like editor called Yotta and runs really nicely, and it is better than the default one.

 ## How to get CrepeOS